guillaumepellegrino/acsrs/README.md

 It can be overrided by editing $HOME/.acsrs/config.toml and setting your hostname there.
 You can also disable there the auto-generation certificate mechanism if you wish to install your own certificates.

 # Usage
-## List managed cpes by this ACS
+## List managed CPEs by this ACS
 ```
 curl 127.0.0.1:8080/list
 ```

-## Send a getparametervalue to the specified CPE
+## Send a GetParameterValue to the specified CPE
 ```
 curl 127.0.0.1:8080/gpv/{CPE_SERIAL_NUMBER} -d Device.ManagementServer.
 ```

-## Send a setparametervalue to the specified CPE
+## Send a SetParameterValue to the specified CPE
 ```
 curl 127.0.0.1:8080/spv/{CPE_SERIAL_NUMBER} -d "Device.WiFi.NeighboringWiFiDiagnostic.DiagnosticsState<string>=Requested"
 ```